kapilgorve/personal-website/src/pages/blog/react-navigation/index.md

 When you're building a mobile app, it will probably consist of multiple screens which the user will switch back and forth.
 Allowing the user to transition between different screens is a job of a navigator and this guide will cover it in detail.
 We will first understand how the navigation works followed by setting up navigation in your React Native application.
 Let's start.

 ## Concept
-Navigation in apps works like a `Stack`.Consider a *Stack* which provides you the functionality to push or pop screens into it.
+Navigation in apps works like a `Stack`.Consider a *Stack* which provides you with the functionality to push or pop screens into it.
 This is exactly what's happening.
 When you navigate to a new screen, you actually `push` that screen into the *Stack*.
 It means that whenever you go to a new screen, it comes up on top.
 The *Stack* preserve the order in which you visited the screens and provides a smooth transition.
 When you're going back, you're actually `popping out` the screen from the top of the *Stack*.
 You can visualize this with the example on a stack of books below: